avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 - Add the web page's friendly URL to the pool's description.

-## Step 3 - Create a New Pool
+## Step 3 - Create a Pool

-Follow the steps below to create a pool using the Karmachain web UI available at [https://testnet.karmaco.in/#/explorer](https://testnet.karmaco.in/#/explorer).
+Use the Karmachain web UI available at [https://testnet.karmaco.in/#/explorer](https://testnet.karmaco.in/#/explorer).

 1. Go to `Network` > `Staking` tab.
 2. Switch to `Pools` tab.